ramomar/ramomar.github.io/assets/daimon.md

 She tells me that the world is up to you
 And if I knew this love will do

+Can it be that there's some sort of error?
+Hard to stop the surmounting terror
+Is it really the end, not some crazy dream?

 Tears flow but why I am crying?
+After all, I'm not afraid of dying
+Don't I believe that there never is an end?

 And though the end is near, I'm not sorry
 Catch my soul ‘cause it's willing to fly away
 Mark my words please believe my soul lives on